Romanian Health Card – What If You Don’t Have It?

 What to do:

-1. Calmly insist that in emergencies, care cannot be denied: “Asistența medicală de urgență este garantată prin lege, indiferent dacă am card de sănătate sau nu.
+1. Calmly insist that in emergencies, care cannot be denied.
+Use:“Asistența medicală de urgență este garantată prin lege, indiferent dacă am card de sănătate sau nu.
 Vă rog să verificați calitatea mea de asigurat în SIUI după CNP.”

-(“Emergency medical care is guaranteed by law, regardless of whether I have a health card.
+(“The Romanian Public Health System guarantees medical care services by law, regardless of whether I have a health card.
 Please check my insured status in SIUI using my CNP.”)

 2. If the staff still insists on the card: